OpenDSA/OpenDSA/RST/en/Blockchain/Ledgers.rst

 But there are applications where the users of the system don't want there to be a central keeper of the ledger.

-Distributed ledgers are public ledgers that do not have a central controller who is in charge of adding blocks to the system.
+:term:`Distributed ledgers <distributed ledger>` are public ledgers that do not have a central controller who is in charge of adding blocks to the system.
 A distributed ledger has all of the goals of any public ledger.
 However, across a network of nodes, there are multiple copies of the ledger (the blockchain and its contents).